metalwarrior665/default-memory-dsl/INSTRUCTIONS.md

 Language specification:
 - Non-Turing-complete
-- Interpreter should be written in TS
+- Interpreter will run in TS
+- Literals can be only numbers
+- All non-number values (from runOptions and input) evaluate to either 1 (truthy) or 0 (falsy)
 - Allowed operations:
     - Basic arithmetic operations: +, -, *, /, %
     - Min/max